Jemmy-cloud/Jemmy-cloud/README.md

 - 🥅 2022 Goals: **Learn more about AI**

+- ⚡ Fun fact: I love to draw and play guitar / drums

 - 📝 I regularly write articles on **https://www.linkedin.com/in/ahmed-basouny-b431b8221/**

 <h3 align="left">Connect with me:</h3>